Instructions for adapting your code to an analysis pipeline

 You can look at the log of each of your scripts to read errors and debug.

-Once you change a script and save to your local computer, the changes will immediately be implemented when you run the script through BON in a Box.
+Once you change a script’s code and save to your local computer, the changes will immediately be implemented when you run the script through BON in a Box.
 However, if you change the YAML file, you will need to reload the page in the pipeline editor to see those changes.
 If this does not work, you may need to delete the script from the pipeline and re-drag it to the pipeline editor.
 Inputs and outputs can also be directly edited in the pipeline editor.

 When is your pipeline complete?